jeffThompson/Design2/Assignments/05_DesignElementsBook.md

 **DUE THURSDAY, FEBRUARY 23**

 This week, we'll start thinking about designs that have multiple parts, sequence and surprise, and physicality beyond the flat page.
 Starting with random design elements, your assignment is to make a two-sided accordion book exploring those elements.
-A cover is optional, but should be integrated into your design.
+Size is up to you and a cover is optional, but these choices should be integrated into your design.

 **PICKING YOUR ELEMENTS**
 Your list of elements should include: